WHAT TO DO IN ABU DHABI, UAE

 - If you like a desert safari and would like to test sandboarding, I recommend this desert safari.

 Spend a Day at Ferrari World

-If you are into theme parks and/or interested in cars, it should be on your list, but plan a full day for that activity.
-As it is located at “the beginning of Abu Dhabi,” it is a great activity to start coming from Dubai.
+Plan a full day for that activity.
+As it is located at “the beginning of Abu Dhabi,” it is great to start coming from Dubai.
 Click here to check out the best rates for a day ticket to Ferrari World.

 Do Cultural Sightseeing (Louvre)